 - fresh parsley to garnish

-Heat up one tablespoon of butter in a pan, add the mushrooms and garlic, and cook for about 5-7 minutes until the mushrooms release all their liquid and brown.
+- In a pan, melt half of the amount of butter, add one tablespoon of olive oil, then add the mushrooms and garlic, and cook for about 5-7 minutes until the mushrooms release all their liquid and brown.

-Stir for about 30 seconds, then add the mushrooms and one ladleful of stock at a time, and keep stirring until it's absorbed, then add more until you finish it up and the rice is cooked through.
+- Stir for about 30 seconds, then add the mushrooms and one ladleful of stock at a time, and keep stirring until it's absorbed, then add more until you finish it up and the rice is cooked through and creamy.

-Add the salt, parmesan and black pepper, and garnish with freshly-chopped parsley.
+- Add the cooked mushrooms, salt, parmesan and black pepper, and garnish with freshly-chopped parsley.

 Leave a Reply